 St. Paul’s Episcopal Church began in 1809 in a small building on South Fairfax Street between Prince and Duke Streets.
 In 1817, one of the country’s most famous architects, Benjamin Henry Latrobe, was chosen to design the present church.
 Appointed by President Jefferson in 1803 as surveyor of public buildings in Washington, D.C., Latrobe completed the U.S. Capitol and the White H…Read More »

-The Epistle Magazine is published twice a year and contains pictures and articles of life at St. Paul's.
-You can take a look at the digital version here.
+The Epistle Magazine is a publication of St. Paul's Episcopal Church and contains pictures and articles of life at St. Paul's.
+You can take a look at digital versions here: